MikeyMoonBeam/FallofLondon/Kaz.md

 # Overview

-The purpose of this scene is to make the players lose their shit and
+The purpose of this scene is to introduce Kaz, see if the players join the revolution or if they lose their shit on cameras.

 ## Principal Actors